Main menu

 Summary

-In conclusion, Internal Orders and Project System WBS are valuable project management tools in SAP.
+Internal Orders and Project System WBS elements are valuable project management tools in SAP.

 While Internal Orders focus more narrowly on cost control and monitoring, WBS provides a flexible multi-tiered, structured approach enabling detailed and process- integrated project planning and execution.
 The choice between the two depends on complexity, organizational requirements, and team expertise.